ioccc-src/winner/2024/ferguson1/README.md

 made even a few more commits.
 As it is it took a full two months and I BARELY finished this.
 In fact I finished it within hours of the contest closing!
 It was not even 12 hours before closing time.
 I barely made it.
-Part of that is I added even more `goto`s, despite the fact I had reached 2503 in size.
+Part of that is I added even more `goto`s, despite the fact I had reached 2503 in size, with careful size optimisation.

 Countless times I came up with ways to do more, at least where it was possible, such as freeing space so I could change some `break;`s to a `goto Z;` as `Z:`